MrDebnath/BRIT/README.md

 # How to Run?

-Close the repo and start run.
+Clone the repo and start run.
 Use postman to post a file on the endpoint - postman collection added to DevTest\postman folder.

 ![image](https://user-images.githubusercontent.com/37901131/121161200-a8304880-c844-11eb-9042-a7066b011269.png)